Kinetic Field Theory: Perturbation theory beyond first order: Introduction

-Kinetic Field Theory (KFT), which has recently been developed as an alternative analytical method to describe the large-scale cosmic structure formation takes ideas from both simulations and previous analytical methods.
-Building upon earlier developments in statistical field theory \cite{1973PhRvA...8..423M, 2012JSP...149..643D, 2013JSP...152..159D}, KFT describes the evolution of cosmic structures on the basis of the motion of classical particles in phase-space.
-Since particle trajectories do not cross there, this allows for a well-defined treatment of structure formation beyond stream crossing and can be regarded as an analytical analogue to $N$-body simulations.
-In \cite{2016NJPh...18d3020B} a first application of KFT Perturbation Theory (KPT) was applied to calculate the non-linear density fluctuation power spectrum in cosmology.
-The idea of KPT is radically different from other cosmological perturbation theories in that we perturb microscopic particle trajectories instead of macroscopic fields, such as density or velocity fields.
 In this paper we want to show recent developments in KPT by introducing improvements upon the results for first-order perturbations of \cite{2016NJPh...18d3020B} and deriving expressions for second-order perturbations.
 We will start with a short introduction of the main ideas of KFT in \autoref{sec:generating functional}, where we derive the generating functional which is the key object of the theory.
 Additionally, we will discuss the effect of the interaction operator on the free generating functional.
 In \autoref{sec:particle trajectories} we introduce an expression for the phase-space trajectories of classical particles in an expanding universe and discuss how this expression needs to be modified to recover linear growth of the density fluctuation power spectrum on very large scales.
 A thorough treatment of perturbations of particle trajectories up to second order for a power spectrum is given in \autoref{sec:perturbation theory}.
 We employ the diagrammatic approach of \cite{2017NJPh...19h3001B} and link it to the analytical formalism that was presented in \cite{2015PhRvE..91f2120V}.
 The results for the non-linear power spectrum at first- and second-order KPT are presented and discussed in \autoref{sec:numerical results}.